• Menu

 Reminder: There is no ONE RIGHT WAY TO BIRTH.
 Don’t fool yourself into thinking there is a right answer.
 There’s looking at data, looking at what’s important to you, and looking at your personal health situation right now, and then make the choice that feels the best to you.

 One of my best pro tip’s is to be sure to take a birth class that doesn’t act like there is one right way to have a baby.
 Some instructors really put their own bias into the class, and I don’t think you need that.
-Again, I recommend this one — but whatever class you take — make sure it supports you in whatever type of birth you end-up having.
+Again, I recommend The Online Prenatal Class for Couples — but whatever class you take — make sure it supports you in whatever type of birth you end-up having.

 A nurse since 1997, she has worked in various fields including pediatrics, geriatrics & hospice.
 She has 20 years of labor and delivery experience in the San Jose, CA and Phoenix, AZ areas.